Sandy soil is both poor in nutrients and cannot retain moisture.

 There are several ways to make it richer:

-- Add garden soil to make your soil denser, and more welcoming to most other plants.
+• Add garden soil to make your soil denser, and more welcoming to other plants.

-It is important to water in the evening in a reduced quantity, to avoid evaporation.
+It is important to water in the evening in reduced amounts to avoid evaporation.